wp-plugins/gdgt-gadget-list-widget/readme.txt

 = The list count is set to yes, why isn't it showing? =

 If you've set the width to lower than 200 pixels, the widget's list count is disabled.

+== Screenshots ==

+1. Display your gdgt gadget list in a WordPress widget.